pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/README.md

 # File Systems

-FileSystem is an abstraction provided by Pinot to access data in distributed file systems (DFS).
+FileSystem is an abstraction provided by Pinot to access data stored in distributed file systems (DFS).

-Pinot uses distributed file systems for the following purposes:
+Pinot uses distributed file systems for:

-* Batch Ingestion Job - To read the input data (CSV, Avro, Thrift, etc.) and to write generated segments to DFS
+* Batch Ingestion Job - To read the input data (CSV, Avro, Thrift, etc.) and to write generated segments to DFS.
-* Controller - When a segment is uploaded to the controller, the controller saves it in the DFS configured.
+* Controller - When a segment is uploaded to the controller, the controller saves it in the configured DFS.
 * Server - When a server(s) is notified of a new segment, the server copies the segment from remote DFS to their local node using the DFS abstraction.

 ## Supported File Systems